WeblateOrg/weblate/docs/admin/translating.rst

 .. versionchanged:: 4.1

-    In previous version this has been called extra context.
+    In previous versions this has been called :guilabel:`Extra context`.

 Use the explanation to clarify scope or usage of the translation.
 You can use Markdown to include links and other markup.